Exploration of issues of race differences, identity and subject formation.

 Clarissa Peterson, Ph.D., Emory University.
 Received the 2016 Anna Julian Cooper Teacher of the Year award from the National Conference of Black Political Scientists.
 Co-wrote a chapter for the 2017 book “How the Obama Presidency Changed the Political Landscape.”

 Emmit Riley, Ph.D., political science, University of Mississippi.
+Director of Africana Studies.
 Publications include the chapter “Sisters in the Mayor’s Seat: The Elections and Representational Styles of African-American Female Mayors in the Mississippi Delta” in the upcoming book “Political Black Girl Magic: Elections and Governance.”

 Karin Wimbley, Ph.D., University of Chicago.
 Finalist for the Nancy Weiss Malkiel Scholars Faculty Development Award.
 Received New Directions in Global Scholarship grant from the Great Lakes Colleges Association.